-The revised Markets in Financial Instruments Directive (MiFID II) comes into force in January 2018 and it will regulate the financial services sector with a new, much stricter set of rules around call recording.
+The revised Markets in Financial Instruments Directive (MiFID II) came into force in January 2018 to regulate the financial services sector with a new, much stricter set of rules regarding call recording.

-Under current MiFID I regulations, Members allowed discretion as to whether they required firms to record telephone calls and electronic communications that resulted or might result in transactions.
-This recording obligation will become mandatory on firms under MiFID II.
+The regulation applies more widely than the previous requirements for recording phone calls.
+Under previous MiFID I regulations, members were allowed discretion as to whether they required firms to record phone calls and electronic communications that resulted or might result in transactions.
+This recording obligation has become mandatory on firms under MiFID II.

-MiFID II also includes premises in which these calls or conversations take place, and requires that all "communications that are intended to lead to a transaction" be recorded and retained.
-Recordings will also need to be stored for longer – for a minimum of five years against the six months currently required.
+MiFID II also includes the premises in which these calls or conversations take place, and requires that all "communications that are intended to lead to a transaction" be recorded and retained.

-MiFID II also states that businesses must ensure the quality, accuracy and completeness of these records, and they must be stored in a medium that is accessible and readily available to the FCA on request.
-Under MiFID II businesses will also need to review their recordings from time to time to ensure compliance.
-Tri-Line’s Echo call recording allows authorised users to download and provide a copy of any call in .wav, .mp3, or .ogg format to the FCA on request.
+MiFID II also states that businesses must ensure the quality, accuracy and completeness of these records and that they must be stored in a medium that is accessible and readily available to the FCA on request.

 Under MiFID II, businesses also need to review their recordings from time to time to ensure compliance.
 Our Echo product allows authorized users to download and provide a copies of phone calls in a variety of formats, on request, to the FCA.